ballerine-io/ballerine/README.md

 <summary>Examples of what you can do with it:</summary>

-- Dynamic experience - Build journeys that change mid-flow based on the current undestanding of the user's risk.
+- Dynamic experience - build journeys that change mid-flow based on the current understanding of the user's risk.
-- Data ownership - Run the process self-hosted on prem to keep sensitive data in-house
+- Data ownership - run the process self-hosted on prem to keep sensitive data in-house
-- Global Orchestration  - Change/add vendors easily to support users from multiple countries.
+- Global Orchestration  - change/add vendors easily to support users from multiple countries.
-- Cost reduction - Leverage ownership of vendor relationships to maintain control over costs and communication.
+- Cost reduction - leverage ownership of vendor relationships to maintain control over costs and communication.
 - And more.

 </details>